doganparlak/doganparlak.github.io/_pages/projects.md

 Below, You can find the projects I have completed during my B.Sc. and M.Sc. degrees.

-## An Open-Source Implementation of FIFA’s Enhanced Football Intelligence,
+## An Open-Source Implementation of FIFA’s Enhanced Football Intelligence

 ### University of Zurich and ETH Zurich, Master's Thesis
 Research Question: Are the concepts in the Enhanced Football Intelligence document sufficiently detailed to allow for reproduction of FIFA’s match reports?
 The goal of the thesis is an open-source implementation of the concepts in the [Enhanced Football Intelligence](https://www.fifatrainingcentre.com/media/native/world-cup-2022/Enhanced%20Football%20Intelligence%20EN.pdf) document, and it’s validation on FIFA World Cup 2022 data.
 Where necessary to resolve ambiguities, alternatives can be tested, and potential improvements can be included.

+## Formations and Passing

+### ETH Zurich, Social Networks Lab

+We have worked with spatio-temporal tracking data obtained from UEFA to generate an automatic formation detection and role assignment algorithm.
+Utilizing the same dataset, we have worked on clustering passing patterns of players and teams by building spatial networks.
 ## Italy v Spain Match Analysis, EURO 2020

 ### ETH Zurich, Soccer Analytics